Next to Normal: Act II

 Diana undergoes ECT, while Natalie experiments with drugs and frequently goes clubbing.
 The two have a shared hallucination ("Wish I Were Here").
-When Diana is released from the hospital, she reveals that she has lost her memories from the past 19 years, including her son.
+When Diana is released from the hospital, she reveals that she has lost her memories from the past 19 years, including her son and daughter.
 Dan remains optimistic that her memories will return, while Natalie is upset her mother agreed to the treatment in the first place ("Song of Forgetting").
 Henry, worried about Natalie's substance use and self-destruction, asks her to the upcoming school dance and she declines ("Hey #1").

 Dr. Madden assures Dan that Diana's memory loss from ECT is normal.
 Dan is hesitant to remind her about their late son, given her mental illness first manifested after the trauma of his death ("Seconds and Years").
 The family goes through old photo albums to jog Diana's memory, leaving out any mention of their firstborn ("Better Than Before").
 Diana's vision of her son appears and reminds her there is an important part of her life she has forgotten ("Aftershocks").
 Henry again asks Natalie to the dance and she again declines, though he says he will come pick her up that night in case she changes her mind ("Hey #2").

 At a follow-up visit, Diana tells Dr. Madden she knows there is something important from her past she still can't remember.
 Dr. Madden, unaware that Dan has been keeping it from her, accidentally reveals the existence of her dead son ("You Don't Know (Reprise)").
-Diana returns home and finds her son's music box, and Dan reluctantly reminds her of the circumstances of his death at 8 months old from an intestinal blockage, which all the doctors had missed ("How Could I Ever Forget?") but the confused Diana says she remembers him as a teenager due to having hallucinated him.
+Diana returns home and finds her son's music box, and Dan reluctantly reminds her of the circumstances of his death at 18 months old from an intestinal blockage, which all the doctors had missed ("How Could I Ever Forget?") but the confused Diana says she remembers him as a teenager due to having hallucinated him.
 The couple argue over Dan's insistence that she undergo more ECT and his refusal to tell her their son's name ("It's Gonna Be Good (Reprise)").